phseiff/github-flavored-markdown-to-html/README.md

                         the generated html is a child element of an element with id xxx, where xxx is "article-" plus the filename (without extension) of:
-                        * output- name, if output-name is not "print".
+                        * output- name, if output-name is not "print" and not the default value.
-                        * the input markdown file, if output-name is "print", and the input type is not string.
-                        * the file with the extra- css otherwise.
+                        * the input markdown file, if output- name is "print", and the input type is not string. * the file with the extra-css otherwise.
 If none of these cases applies, no id is given.

 ```